 Do you guys want to root your phone?
 Yes, then you are in the right place.
-Today in this article I will show you how you can Root any Android phone in 2020 and also we are going to look at how to root any Oneplus Google or Chinese or any other a generic Android phone you might have.
+Today in this article I will show you how you can Root any Android phone in 2022 and also we are going to look at how to root any Oneplus Google or Chinese or any other generic Android phone you might have.

 I will show you two methods to root your phone in this guide the first method is by boot image patching which is a bit complicated process but safer and the other method is by using TWRP which is easier but less safe.

 Please do note that throughout this guide I will make use of the terms fastboot and bootloader and you should keep in mind that they are basically the same thing and I may use anyone of the term to describe the same thing.

 I have also used terms like terminal and minimal ADB and fastboot terminal is basically for a Mac and minimal ADB and fastboot is for Windows.
 So, if ever I say that open terminal that means you should open terminal if you are using a Mac, and if you are using a Windows then you should open minimal ADB and fastboot and vice versa.

 - Rooting Asus Phones

 - Rooting Huawei Phones